IldikoMakra/tripperApp/README.md

 [Link to the live version](http://86.50.228.217/)

-## Further Improvemments
+## Further Improvements

 - Testing exercises with Cypress and Robot Framework
-- Building some tests into Jenkins pipeline
+- Building some tests into a Jenkins pipeline